jaynetblacemen/nolt-client/README.md

 # nolt-client
-A appimage based package manager for multiple distro.
+A Github based appimage package manager for Linux.
+Aimed to be portable across multiple linux distro with a Huge amount of software.